 The Tren Crucero is pulled by modern, electric-diesel and restored steam locomotives.
-It consist of two luxury, Colonial and Republican-style themed carriages, with bar, gift-shop, two comfortable observation lounges and an open air terrace.
+It consists of two luxury, Colonial and Republican-style themed carriages, with a bar, gift shop, two comfortable observation lounges and an open-air terrace.
 Just fifty passengers are carried on this boutique train.

 A magical journey.